Diabetes Improvement Program

 Specialty Support

-• Endocrinologist help support your primary care doctor in managing your diabetes care.
+• Endocrinologists help support your primary care doctor in managing your diabetes care

-• Nurse Practitioner helps Endocrinologist with patients needing coaching and adjusting their insulin.
+• Nurse Practitioners helps endocrinologists with patients needing coaching and adjusting their insulin

-• Diabetes Educator helps to assist both Endocrinologist and Nurse Practitioner with dietary support and group classes.
+• Diabetes Educator helps to assist both endocrinologists and nurse practitioners with dietary support and group classes

 Insulin Titration Program